-Vibrant Life Oklahoma offers integrative/complimentary cancer treatment through IV Therapy.
+Vibrant Life Oklahoma offers integrative/complimentary cancer treatment through IV Laser Therapy.
 After receiving chemotherapy, most patients feel weak, sick, exhausted, and their body is very run down.
 IV Therapy helps to restore the nutrient value and assists chemotherapy in killing cancer sells.
 It does not interfere with the chemotherapy, but is a complimentary treatment.

 For more information on how Vibrant Life Oklahoma can customize a plan that fits your needs, call 918-342-9803.